Face Off (Breaking Bad): Plot

 Walter White removes the bomb from Gus Fring's car and asks Jesse Pinkman if he knows of a place Gus frequents that does not have security cameras and is not well-guarded.
 Before Jesse can think of one, he is approached and interrogated by two detectives concerned about his knowledge of ricin.
 When Saul Goodman arrives as Jesse's lawyer, Jesse tells him of a potential location: Hector Salamanca's retirement home, Casa Tranquila.

 Walt visits Hector and offers him a truce via an opportunity to kill Gus as revenge for wiping out the Salamanca family.
 Hector asks to speak with the DEA but rather than disclosing anything, simply insults them (by spelling out S-U-C-K-M-Y and F-U-C on a letter board).
-However, just as planned, Gus believes Hector is going to the DEA to be an informant; Gus visits Hector to personally assassinate him.
-Tyrus Kitt inspects Hector's retirement home room for any traps and finds nothing.
-Gus enters and admonishes Hector for his supposed cowardice, and prepares to kill him via lethal injection.
-However, Hector furiously looks up at Gus for the first time in years, leaving Gus shocked.
-Hector repeatedly rings his bell, detonating Walt's bomb, which is hidden underneath his wheelchair.
-The explosion kills Hector and Tyrus, and Gus walks out of the room with his face half blown off, taking a moment to straighten his tie before collapsing dead on the floor.
+Just as planned, Gus believes Hector is going to the DEA to be an informant; Gus visits Hector to personally assassinate him.
+Tyrus Kitt inspects Hector's retirement home room for any bugs and finds nothing.
+Gus enters and admonishes Hector for his supposed cowardice, and prepares to kill him via lethal injection; however, Hector furiously looks up at Gus for the first time in years, leaving Gus shocked.
+Hector repeatedly rings his bell, detonating Walt's bomb, which is hidden underneath his wheelchair; the explosion kills Hector and Tyrus, and Gus walks out of the room with his face half blown off before collapsing dead on the floor.